Want to learn about burn up charts and understand how to use them?

 For example, if a project is taking longer than expected, take a look at the scope line to see if there was a scope change.
 This would explain why you’re behind schedule – even if nothing appeared to be going wrong.

-Understanding your scope of work can be incredibly helpful when justifying delays to customers and stakeholders.
-If a client is concerned about how long a project is taking, a product owner can highlight the scope creep – which would explain the delay.
+Understanding your scope of work can be incredibly helpful when justifying delays to customers and other stakeholders.
+If a client is concerned about how long a project is taking, a product owner can highlight the deviation from the planned project path – which would explain the scope creep.

 What is the Best Burnup Chart Tool for Agile Project Management?